Wing walking: Modern practice

 In the 1970s, stunt men and women had restrictions that included being attached to the upper wing center section.
 Wing walking continues to be practiced by various performers.

-On November 14, 1981, in an event organized by Martin Caidin, Nineteen skydivers set an unofficial wing-walking world record by standing on the left wing of a Junkers Ju 52 aircraft in flight.
+On November 14, 1981, in an event organized by Martin Caidin, nineteen skydivers set an unofficial wing-walking world record by standing on the left wing of a Junkers Ju 52 aircraft in flight.

+In 2000, Indian actor Akshay Kumar performed a wing-walking stunt for the film Khiladi 420.